mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 of human species on dozens of worlds.
-Haut-Devroe travelled extensively throughout the Imperium, performing exhaustive research of the fossil records of many worlds and examined Humaniti’s place in their respective ecosystems.
+Haut-Devroe travelled extensively throughout the Imperium, performing exhaustive research of the fossil records of many worlds and examined Humaniti's place in their respective ecosystems.
 After eliminating Urunishu in Antares as a candidate, it became clear to haut-Devroe and his team that Terra was clearly the homeworld